January - April 2018

 I am passionate about writing and would like to assist other women write their stories.
 For this purpose I created "LEGACIES."
 In this eclectic workshop, just for women, there is plenty of room for self-expression and creative exploration.
 It takes just one day to get the motivation and courage to get started.
 (More about "LEGACIES" will also be featured on my new website.)

 Coming this summer will be my first novel - Vanessa.
 It is great reading for a woman's book club, or just great entertainment after one has had a busy, exhausting week at work.
 Novel writing is much, much different than crafting a memoir or writing non-fiction.
 There are questions a writer asks in fiction-mode that never surface for other genres.
 It is the more difficult literary form, which makes me wonder why so many people write them.

-VANESSA (my new novel), LEGACIES, both math books, and card collection and more will be available on my new personal website sandralynnlegacies.com in November.
-Won't you join me in exploring that part of you which needs to spread your wings and fly?
+VANESSA (my new novel), LEGACIES, both math books are now available on my new personal website sandralynnlegacies.com .
+Won't you join me in exploring that part of you which wants to spread your wings and fly?

 Should My Child Take the SAT or the ACT?
 (Updated March 2017)